Rental Assistance Program

 The Boxborough Rental Assistance Program (BRAP) provides rental assistance to income-eligible households who are renting qualifying units in the Town of Boxborough.
 Each month, participating landlords receive $250 toward the rent of a program participant, for a period of one year.
 Participants may re-certify for up to three years total participation.
 The program is limited to a total of 12 households; applications will be placed on a wait list when the program is full.
 Income and other eligibility restrictions do apply.

-The BRAP is funded by the Community Preservation Act and managed by the Boxborough Housing Board and Wendy Abetz, Boxborough’s Community Services Admin.
-For questions about eligibility or assistance completing an application, please contact Wendy Abetz at 978-264-1735 or email@example.com to set up an appointment.
+The BRAP is funded by the Community Preservation Act and managed by the Boxborough Housing Board and Wendy Trinks, Boxborough’s Community Services Coordinator.
+For questions about eligibility or assistance completing an application, please contact Wendy Trinks at 978-264-1735 or email@example.com to set up an appointment.

 New Applicants Update